Gabriel Dessauer: Reger-Chor

 In 1985, Dessauer invited singers to form a choir to perform a single work, the Hebbel-Requiem of Max Reger in the organ version by the Munich organist and composer Max Beckschäfer.
 The name Reger-Chor was chosen in 1988, when the next project was dedicated to the German premiere of Joseph Jongen's Missa op.
 111. Later projects included one of the first performances in Germany of Rutter's Requiem, recorded on the Reger-Chor's first CD in 1990.
-In 2001 an international collaboration began with the organist Ignace Michiels, bringing together an almost equal number of singers from Flanders and the Rhein-Main Region to perform an annual concert both in Germany and Belgium.
+In 2001 an international collaboration began with the organist Ignace Michiels, organist of St. Salvator's Cathedral in Bruges, bringing together singers from Flanders and the Rhein-Main Region to perform an annual concert both in Germany and Belgium.
 In 2003 he conducted the premiere of the organ version of Reger's Der 100.
 Psalm by François Callebout.

 In addition to works by Reger, Dessauer chose rarely-performed church music by composers such as Herbert Howells, Benjamin Britten, Herbert Sumsion, Maurice Duruflé, Edward Elgar, Frederick Delius, William Lloyd Webber, Jules Van Nuffel, Joseph Ryelandt, Andrew Carter, Kurt Hessenberg, Rupert Lang, Morten Lauridsen, and Eric Whitacre.
 In 2015 he conducted Bach's Missa of 1733 in B-minor in the newly-edited parts for the Dresden court, with members of the orchestra of the Hessisches Staatstheater Wiesbaden.